The Trinity in the Old Testament

 God in the plural

-Three lines later, in Genesis 18:13, it is made clear that it is really God who is speaking: And the LORD said unto Abraham, Wherefore did Sarah laugh,...
+Three lines later, in Genesis 18:13, it is made clear that it is really God who is speaking: And the Lord said unto Abraham, Wherefore did Sarah laugh,...

 In the subsequent chapter, Genesis 49,23-25, a similar triple blessing is give: But [Joseph's] bow abode in strength, and the arms of his hands were made strong by the hands of the mighty God of Jacob; (from thence is the shepherd, the stone of Israel:) Even by the God of thy father, who shall help thee; and by the Almighty, who shall bless thee with blessings of heaven above, blessings of the deep that lieth under, blessings of the breasts, and of the womb.

-Numbers 6,24-27 gives a triple benediction as well: The LORD bless you and keep you; the LORD make his face shine upon you and be gracious to you; the LORD turn his face toward you and give you peace.
+Numbers 6,24-27 gives a triple benediction as well: The Lord bless you and keep you; the Lord make his face shine upon you and be gracious to you; the Lord turn his face toward you and give you peace.
 So they will put my name on the Israelites, and I will bless them.

-Isaiah 6,3 also gives a hint of the Trinity: And they were calling to one another: Holy, holy, holy is the LORD Almighty; the whole earth is full of his glory.
+Isaiah 6,3 also gives a hint of the Trinity: And they were calling to one another: Holy, holy, holy is the Lord Almighty; the whole earth is full of his glory.

-Finally, in Jeremiah 7,2-4 the message that the prophet is to proclaim, first contains "LORD" three times, and then "temple of the LORD" another three times: Stand in the gate of the LORD'S house, and proclaim there this word, and say, Hear the word of the LORD, all ye of Judah, that enter in at these gates to worship the LORD.
-Thus saith the LORD of hosts, the God of Israel, Amend your ways and your doings, and I will cause you to dwell in this place.
-Trust ye not in lying words, saying, The temple of the LORD, The temple of the LORD, The temple of the LORD, are these.
+Finally, in Jeremiah 7,2-4 the message that the prophet is to proclaim, first contains Lord three times, and then "temple of the Lord" another three times: Stand in the gate of the Lord's house, and proclaim there this word, and say, Hear the word of the Lord, all ye of Judah, that enter in at these gates to worship the Lord.
+Thus saith the Lord of hosts, the God of Israel, Amend your ways and your doings, and I will cause you to dwell in this place.
+Trust ye not in lying words, saying, The temple of the Lord, The temple of the Lord, The temple of the Lord, are these.

 Angel of the Lord